-Traded markets provide the most efficient way to transparently match supply and demand and generate revenues for producers of decarbonised gases.
+- Traded markets provide the most efficient way to transparently match supply and demand and generate revenues for producers of decarbonised gases.
 Therefore, it is important that any support schemes provide incentives for market participation of both supply and demand.
 This is necessary for trustworthy and representative market price signals, and reduces the risk of long-lasting dependency on subsidy schemes.
-While competitive allocation mechanisms ('competition for the market' as referred to in the roadmap) are important to allocate any support, clear timetables for the phaseout of subsidies are necessary.
+While competitive allocation mechanisms ('competition for the market' as referred to in the roadmap) are important to allocate any support, clear timetables and conditions for the phase-out of subsidies are necessary. - The trading of Guarantees of Origin (GOs), reflecting the climate value of gases, should take place on dedicated markets separately from the commodity trading.
+Establishing European standards for decarbonised gases and hydrogen quality and a European GO system are important factors to develop a traded market that can take into account the different carbon footprint of the gases.
+In this respect, it is important to reach commonly accepted definitions of renewable and low carbon gases. - Certifications and standards for hydrogen: There is an urgent need for clear and pragmatic standards for renewable gases and particularly for hydrogen being produced through electrolysis with the use of renewable electricity.
+To ensure that those standards are not only applicable to hydrogen being produced in the EU but also outside the EU, they need to be flexible enough to be applied in different market designs and jurisdictions but also firm enough to be trustworthy.

-- The trading of Guarantees of Origin (GOs), reflecting the climate value of gases, should take place on dedicated markets separately from the commodity trading.
-Establishing European standards for decarbonised gases and hydrogen quality and a European gas GO system are important factors to develop a traded, liquid market that can take into account the different carbon footprints of the gases. - Long-term bilateral contracts may lead to market foreclosure, as has been learned from experience with gas and power market liberalisation.
+- Long-term bilateral contracts may lead to market foreclosure, as has been learned from experience with gas and power market liberalisation.
 Therefore, long-term contracts should only cover a part of the production and consumption respectively of two contract parties.
 This will incentivise market parties to actively participate in the markets and will help to build up liquidity on traded markets for decarbonised gases. - Harmonised standards and metrics allow for cross-border trading of decarbonised gases, covering comparable grid standards, harmonised balancing regimes and market conditions.
 One important detail: Decarbonised gases should be traded in EUR/MWh to allow for efficient market and sector integration. - Hydrogen: Introduction of virtual trading points (VTP) for hydrogen, similar to natural gas, for balancing and title transfer transactions.
 Experience from the natural gas market shows that using the VTPs as focal points for trading helps to stimulate and increase the liquidity of the traded markets.
 Just as on the natural gas market, energy exchanges and traders can use the VTPs to offer (standardised) contracts for trading hydrogen.
 The establishment of hubs and market area managers is important to efficiently handle network balancing and the processing of trading notifications to the VTP.